Library Parking Project 2018

 At our request, the Township has commissioned a conceptual drawing of what an expanded parking lot would look like.
-Click HERE to view that initial concept drawing.
+Click HERE to view that initial concept drawing from 2017.

 As part of the work that would be undertaken to create more parking, the Township would also address the serious water incursion that has affected the Library for the past few years.
 Through regrading and proper drainage, the runoff would be routed underground to the McCarthy Park Basin.
 Water in the Library has caused extensive—and expensive—damage to the building and, on occasion, program cancellation and library closures.
 Again, the Library has been working to address these issues for years and a significant regrading project is necessary.

 May 2018 Update: The Township is moving forward to commission an engineering plan for the lot expansion and regrading work.
 Click here to view the draft of that plan as it was presented at an open meeting on Thursday, April 5, 2018.